retaildevcrews/helium-typescript/README.md

 - JQ ([download](https://stedolan.github.io/jq/download/))
 - Visual Studio Code (optional) ([download](https://code.visualstudio.com/download))

+## Package Dependency Vulnerability

+Currently, helium-typescript has a dependncy on inversify-restify-utils which has a [vulnerability](https://www.npmjs.com/advisories/1171) (Regular Expression Denial of Service) due to a dependency on an older version of restify.
+This is being tracked in the appropriate github repo with [this issue](https://github.com/inversify/InversifyJS/issues/1158).

 ## Setup

 - Fork this repo and clone to your local machine